Ivanitch/docker-lemp/README.md

 # Clone the repository
 git clone https://github.com/Ivanitch/docker-lemp.git .

+# Delete the .git folder if you want to start your own project
+rm -rf ./.git

 # Make a copy of the file and specify your settings
 cp ./.env.dist ./.env
 cp ./docker/nginx/conf.d/site.conf.dist ./docker/nginx/conf.d/site.conf